krtt/autoware_mini_practice/practice_2/README.md

    - for `position.z` we need to take `msg.height` and subtract undulation (parameter)

 ##### `orientation`
-* `orientation` is [Quaternion](https://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/Quaternion.html) message and [quaternion](https://en.wikipedia.org/wiki/Quaternion) is another way to represent angles with respect to coordinate axis aka orientation.
+* `orientation` is [Quaternion](https://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/Quaternion.html) message and [quaternion](https://en.wikipedia.org/wiki/Quaternion) is a way to represent angles with respect to coordinate axis aka orientation.
 * From INSPVA we have azimuth - angle from North in clockwise direction
 * We will be ignoring the car's roll and pitch angles currently
 * Essentially, we need to convert the azimuth angle to Quaternion, and then we can assign it as `orientation` in the PoseStamped message.
 There are a couple of things we need to do to achive that:
    - INSPVA azimuth is in the wgs84 system (ellipsoidal system and the North direction is always along the meridian pointing to the North); we need to correct it for the UTM zone 35N coordinate system (cartesian coordinates on the planar surface where the North direction is taken from the central meridian).
    - The correction depends on location and is also known as meridian convergence.
-This can be found using the following code line with [get_factors](https://pyproj4.github.io/pyproj/stable/api/proj.html#pyproj.Proj.get_factors) method:
+This can be found using the following code line with [get_factors](https://pyproj4.github.io/pyproj/stable/api/proj.html#pyproj.Proj.get_factors) method (see the example code line below)
    - Next thing is we need to convert angle from azimuth (**clockwise (CW)** angle from North - **y axis**) to **counterclocḱwise (CCW)** angle from **x-axis** (this is how angles are usually represented in ROS).
 Let's call this angle **yaw**.
 For that, the function convert_azimuth_to_yaw() is provided in the code section
    - And finally, we can convert the angle to Quaternion; you can use the `quaternion_from_euler` for that